njean42/kumiko/doc/Usage.md

 ## Debug

-You can pass `kumiko` a `--debug-dir /path/to/debug-info` parameter that tells you are craving debugging information.
+You can pass `kumiko` a `--debug` parameter that tells you are craving debugging information.

-This will create several images, for each page that Kumiko analysed, named `$filename-$step-$operation.jpg`.
-These files will be found in the `/path/to/debug-info` folder (should exist and be writable), and give an idea of all `$step`s *Kumiko* is taking to detect panels.
-Depending on the `$operation` performed right before creating this file, it will display contours and/or panels on each image.
+This will create an HTML file (add `-b firefox` to open it automatically) displaying the various processing steps *Kumiko* has taken, and the panels discovered, added, deleted or rearranged at each stage.

 ## License information